storvik/goshrt/README.md

 > Work in progress!

 This is my attempt at creating a self hosted URL shortener written in Go.
-The goal is to support multiple domains, cache and a simple API for creating new entries.
+The goal is to support multiple domains, cache, a simple API for creating new entries and a command line client.

-## Keywords
-- Postgresql
-- API first

 ## Development